 Pilates for Sciatica

 The different types of Pilates treatments offered ranges from individually tailored exercise to clinical methodology.
-Individual tailored exercise focuses on an area of extreme pain and clinical methodology is an evidence-based technique taught by qualified professionals who become aware of the complex details of your body.
+Individually tailored exercise focuses on an area of extreme pain and clinical methodology is an evidence-based technique taught by qualified professionals who become aware of the complex details of your body.

 As a general rule, back patients should avoid exercises that push the spine into extremes of extension, or combine flexion with side bending or twisting the spine.
 The pilates exercises for sciatica should be challenging (both mentally and physically) but not so difficult that they cause pain.
 If an exercise causes pain – it is best to stop and tell the instructor.